giga-sec/gigaSec-Tech-Notes/3. Notes/PICOctf.md

 Tags: #fleeting

 ---
+## 1_wanna_b3_a_r0ck5tar
+That's cool, you can actually translate a languange to python languange Just some languanges, sometimes its not accurate but it gives you a good glance

+## flag_shop
+Okay, so this uses buffer overflow
+Then, having the basic knowledge of the sizes of each data types

 ## Stonks (Binary Exploitation)
 I made a bot to automatically trade stonks for me using AI and machine learning.
 `nc mercury.picoctf.net 16439` to run the app